bartbutenaers/node-red-dashboard-2-ui-video/README.md

 ## Node properties

 ### Url
-Link to a video resource (e.g. an mp4 or m3u8 file) that need to be played.
+Link to a video resource (e.g. an mp4 or m3u8 file) which needs to be played.

 ### Autoplay
-When active, the video will automatically start playing when a new url has been specified.
+When active, the video will automatically start playing when an url has been specified.

 Note that e.g. the Chrome browser does not autoplay when the sound is on, because that can be very annoying for users.